Norman R. Stone Jr.

-Norman R. Stone Jr. (born September 8, 1935) is an American politician and the longest-serving senator in the Maryland State Senate and the only Senator to have voted against repealing the bans on interracial marriage and same-sex marriage.
+Norman R. Stone Jr. (September 8, 1935 – June 16, 2023) was an American politician and the longest-serving Senator in the Maryland State Senate.
+He held the distinction of being the only Maryland State Senator to have voted against both repealing the ban on interracial marriage, and permitting same-sex marriage.
 Stone served in the Maryland House of Delegates from 1963 to 1967.
 He was first elected to the State Senate in 1966.
-Stone has been a member of the Maryland General Assembly for more than 50 years.
-Stone is a graduate of the Baltimore City College High School and the University of Baltimore Law School.
+Stone was a member of the Maryland General Assembly for more than 50 years.
+Stone was a graduate of the Baltimore City College High School and the University of Baltimore Law School.